DBAJamey/awesome-database-tools/_posts/2026-09-21-best-sql-server-ides-tools-for-all-use-cases.md

 * Data compare and import/export tools

 It is a solid fit for teams already standardized on Toad or migrating over from Toad for Oracle, though it has not evolved its core UI as quickly as some newer competitors.

-#### What G2 reviewers say

-Toad for SQL Server does not have an actively maintained G2 listing of its own; the general Toad product page on G2 has not seen a fresh review since 2019, so treat any rating tied to it with caution.
-The closest useful signal comes from sibling Quest products: Toad Edge sits at 4.5/5 and Toad for Oracle at 4.4/5.
-Across the Toad line, reviewers like the consistent interface, SQL Recall, code snippets, and strong SQL formatting, and dislike the RAM usage and a feature set that can overwhelm new users without training.

 ## Takeaways